An imaginary Branch Line on Öland

 Trials and Tribulations

 Comment has been made about the compromised nature of the scenery.
 Ordinary glue will wash away when it rains.
 So, the obvious solution is to use waterproof glue.
 This causes cracks to appear (in the heat of the sun), and eventually works loose; making ballasting a virtually impossible task.
 No scenic materials will stick to the polycarbonate baseboards (which the Site Owner had asked us to use (or at least, not to use timber if at all possible)).
 Paint and powders all come loose eventually.
 We also hade a problem with neighbouring cats walking upon the railway, and a few trees have been brought down by them (we insert trees into small drilled holes, so they are reasonably secure, but not when two cats have a punch-up on top of the railway).
 High Frequency Track Cleaners (as made by GaugeMaster) are pretty good at expelling cats, but they’re not ‘on’ when the railway’s not running!
 Model buildings are a fair assortment, not entirely Swedish, but we have observed a fair amount of European and American influence in Sweden, and we have carefully imitated this … alongside whatever Swedish model buildings we can find!
 Månstorp had a model of Diö station building, and Lövhöjden had a model of Åmål.
 For Fjällnäs, we were thinking about the Artitec model of Nyåker, but that never happened.
 Road models are the really disappointing aspect of this whole diorama.
 Of course, many Swedes are understandably patriotic, and there are plenty of Saab and Volvo cars to be seen on Swedish roads.
 But there are so few models available in H0 scale!
-The most modern Saab is one that dates back to the late 1980s (the old shape 900), and the most modern Volvo is the 850 (or early V70 if you prefer)!
-Lorries have a better following in the modelling world, and we had no complaints there; but ‘local’ buses are also poor in number!
+The most modern Saab is one that dates back to the late 1980s (the old shape 900), and the most modern Volvo, until 2023, was the 850 (or early V70 if you prefer)!
+(2019 year models of the V60 and V90 were introduced in 2023.)
+Lorries have a better following in the modelling world, and we had no complaints there; but ‘local’ buses are also poor in number, especially with the Scania and Volvo brands!
 The most unusual car you will see here, is a 1950s Volvo, also known as TGOJ 3, a PV831 modified with railway wheels; a working model built from a Swedish kit.
 The prototype is preserved in Sweden!

 The FLMJ was designed primarily as a working railway (priority over scenery), and work was ongoing to extend the line to Fjällnäs, as well as install overhead power cables (catenary) and a fully working and interlocked signalling system.
 (The signalling system intended was CTC based, designed as a computer program by one of our club members, as a project for his University Degree in Computer Science.
 We are pleased to report that he got the highest grade attainable.)